Facebook unveils Horizon Home social VR, Messenger VR calls, and fitness VR on road to metaverse

 Facebook has turned its social media battleship toward the metaverse, the universe of virtual worlds that are all interconnected, like in novels such as Snow Crash and Ready Player One.
 And that was evident at its Facebook Connect online event today, where CEO Mark Zuckerberg introduced new stepping stones on its virtual reality and augmented reality journey toward the metaverse.

+Zuckerberg is so serious about this journey that he changed the company’s name to Meta today.
+Yep.

-In particular, Zuckerberg’s team introduced social virtual reality with Horizon Home, which uses an Oculus Quest 2 VR headset to entertain people in connected VR spaces.
+As part of a broad effort that involves billions of dollars of research, Zuckerberg introduced social virtual reality with Horizon Home, which uses an Oculus Quest 2 VR headset to entertain people in connected VR spaces.
 You will also be able to make Messenger calls within VR.
+And he teased new augmented reality glasses (Azeray) and a high-end VR headset (Project Cambria) that are coming soon.

-“We see view this progression of technology as we’re constantly getting more natural ways to connect and communicate with each other,” Zuckerberg said in a press briefing.
+“We see view this progression of technology as we’re constantly getting more natural ways to connect and communicate with each other,” Zuckerberg said in a press briefing regarding the metaverse focus.
 “Through Facebook’s lifetime, we started off typing text into websites, and we got phones with cameras.
 So the internet became more visual and mobile.
 And then as connections got better, we now have a rich video which is more immersive as the main way that we share experiences.”

-Of course, Facebook faces a lot of issues now.
-Antitrust regulators are investigating it around the world, it faced some bad press for weeks from whistleblower leaks about putting profits ahead of the welfare of its users, and its financial performance slowed after Apple prioritized privacy over targeted advertising.

 Webinar